Josip Šokčević: Political changes

 In the spirit of democratization, in the entire Monarchy and in Croatia, old political parties were restored.
 This was shortly lived, because the Emperor changed his policy in 1861 when he issued Februarial patent, he diminished the power of all of the parliaments in the lands of the Empire.
 During his mandate, ban Šokčević proposed the railroad between Vukovar, Zagreb and Rijeka.
 In 1864 there was organized and manifestation of the first annual Dalmatian, Slavonian and Croatian business exhibition, that latter became a regular occasion.

-Resignition
+Resignation

 In the year 1866 Austria lost its war with Prussia, and were pulled out of the German unification.
 The entire monarchy was in the state of crisis.
 Austrians and Hungarians made a political deal, better known as Austro-Hungarian compromise, this forced Croatia to reach a compromise with the Kingdom of Hungary of its own.
 Ban Šokčević thought that he was deceived by the Austrian's and thus resign his position on the June 27, 1867.
 He was retired from military command duties and from the public and political life of Croatia.
 He moved to Graz and later Vienna, where he died in near-obscurity.